SpecFlowOSS/SpecFlow.Plus.Examples/SeleniumWebTest/readme.md

 ## Important parts

-### app.config
-In _configuration/appSettings/browser_ the used browser is configured.
-This value is changed by a ConfigFileTransformation in the **Default.srProfile**

 ### Default.srprofile

 #### Targets
-3 Targets (one for every browser) are defined here.
-They have a filter on the tag _Browser_\_**__{BrowserName}__**, so only scenarios with the tag is executed in this target.
+3 Targets are defined here, one for each browser.
+The targets have a filter applied so that only those scenarios tagged for a particular browser are executed by the target (using "@Browser_IE", "@Browser_Chrome", "Browser_Firefox").

 #### DeploymentSteps
-2 deployment steps are configured
+Deployment transformations steps are configured:
-1. IISExpress - this starts a IIS Express instance, so you do not have to check it manually that it is running
+1. IISExpress: This starts an IIS Express instance, saving you from manually needing to check it is running
-2. EnvironmentVariable - this sets the environment variable *Test_Browser* to the desired browser name
+2. EnvironmentVariable (once per target): This sets the environment variable *Test_Browser* to the desired browser name

 ### WebDriver.cs